 Seminar in which students present, discuss, and gain feedback on a current special topic in the interdisciplinary arena of coastal science and policy.
 The special topic can involve identification of current problems, relevant research and practice, and/or design of solutions in coastal science and policy.
 Course offered intermittently.

 Faculty: Varies (By permission only)

-All students will be required to participate in an intensive summer placement program at the end of their first year.
-This summer placement will consist of placement in a practitioner partner agency, NGO, or industry to provide students with practical awareness in the conservation and sustainability science and policy fields.
+All students will be required to participate in an intensive summer placement or begin their year-long capstone project at the end of their first year.
+This summer placement will consist of placement in a practitioner agency, NGO, or industry to provide students with practical awareness in the conservation and sustainability science and policy fields (students will work with the program to explore potential practitioner partners for their placement and capstone).
 Students will receive first-hand immersion in the processes involved in implementing interdisciplinary knowledge and innovations as components of solutions to the complex challenge of domestic or international coastal sustainability.

 Summer Placement work and projects will be required to include:

 - A real concern of the institutional partner

 A faculty advisor will oversee the summer placement.
 It is the intention that, in collaboration with institutional partners and CSP advisors, students’ capstone projects will emerge from this summer placement experience.